 Below are common questions you may have regarding our services at TasGynae.
 Please call us or email us email@example.com if you have further questions.

 Is there parking at your site?

-Yes, we have ample car parking spaces with no extra charge.
-Disabled parking spaces are located closer to the entry of the building
+Yes, we have ample car parking spaces around Ashton Gate House.
+There are 12 onsite car park spaces and 11 3-hour car parking spaces (unmetered).
+A disabled parking space is located closer to the entry of the building on High Street.

 I have a mobility issues and use a motorised chair / wheelchair.
 How do I access your premises from the car park?

 Please park at the disabled spot and make your way to the front entrance via the ramped pathway.
 Alternatively, there is a side entrance that will lead you directly to the reception counter.
 It may be helpful to call us prior to your appointment so we can greet you and help assist your needs.